-Lots of things in your home rely on electricity—from charging your electronics to keeping the temperature inside where you want it.
-That’s why it’s frustrating when electricity in our homes doesn’t work the way we want it to.
-For many homeowners, this stress can come to a head when lights flicker after their air conditioning or heating system starts to operate.
+Lots of things in your home run on electricity—from charging your phone to keeping the temperature inside where you want it.
+That’s why it’s frustrating when electricity in our homes doesn’t work the way we anticipate.
+For many homeowners, this stress can come to a head when lights flicker after their HVAC system starts to kick in.

-If you’re noticing dimming that lasts for a fraction of a second when your HVAC begins, it usually isn’t something to be worried about.
+If you’re noticing dimming that lasts for a fraction of a second when your HVAC starts, it likely isn’t something to be worried about.

 While it might not feel like it, your home has a regulated amount of electricity it can use at any given time.
 Large appliances—like your HVAC system—need a significant amount of electricity to start up.
 When those appliances turn on, they consume a larger amount of the available electricity.
 This means the other appliances in your home, like your lights, have less power available to them.

-If this is the lone issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
-If you’re irritated by the flickering, schedule an appointment with AC Sales.
-We’ll review your system and see if an equipment upgrade or circuit changes can alleviate the problem.
+If this is the single issue you are facing, your lights should dim for less than a second and quickly return to full brightness.
+If you’re done with the flickering, schedule an appointment with AC Sales.
+We’ll assess the situation and see if an equipment upgrade or circuit changes can alleviate the problem.

-Flickering lights can also point to a more serious matter.
-Don’t assess the situation yourself.
-The problem could be dangerous for you or your home.
+Flickering lights can also signify a more serious matter.
+Don’t try to figure this out by yourself.
+The problem could be hazardous for you or your home.
 Call a professional if you notice:

-- A circuit breaker trip when you start your HVAC.
+- A circuit breaker trip when you turn on your HVAC.
 Circuit breakers are a key part of your home’s electrical system.
-When they trip and shut off power to a section of your space (powered by a specific circuit), they are attempting to protect you from an issue with your circuit.
-While it could be that you have too many appliances on the same circuit, it’s best to bring a professional in to confirm there isn’t a more serious problem.
+When they trip and shut off power to an area of your space (powered by a specific circuit), they are attempting to protect you from a problem with your circuit.
+While it may be that you have too many appliances on the same circuit, it’s best to bring a professional in to confirm there isn’t a more serious problem.

-Any time your HVAC system and lights don’t work together, it’s safe to call a technician in to take a look.
+Any time your HVAC system and lights don’t work together, it’s safe to call an expert in to take a look.
 The team at AC Sales is here to help.
-When you need us, you can give us a call at (337) 234-2345 or arrange an appointment online.
+When you need us, you can give us a call at (337) 234-2345 or schedule an appointment online.
 We’ll make sure everything is in order so your household can feel safe in your home.